farazhariyani/farazhariyani/README.md

 ### Hi there, I'm Faraz 👋

-## I'm a Data Science and Analysis enthusiast!
+## An enthusiastic individual, M.Sc. in IT & certified by IBM Cognitive Class in Python for Data Science and familiar with IT tools like MS Office, Tableau, Power BI

 - 🌱 I have completed 7 months of internship as a Data Scientist
 - 👯 I am actively looking for job opportunitues